sanitharao/twtsession/topics/twt-article.md

 ### Is Markdown Good for Writers?

-Markdown is a great format for Web content.
-Off late many writers wish to maintain a blog of their own and Markdown is the best format to use.
-To create a blog of your own, create a document and save it with .md or .Markdown, the Markdown extension.
-Further, create a repository on a cloud-based version control system, such as GitHub, and copy your .md file in that repository.
+Off late many writers wish to maintain a blog of their own and Markdown is the best format to use for creating Web content.
+To create a blog of your own, create a document and save it with .md or .Markdown, which is the Markdown extension.
+Further, create a repository on a cloud-based version control system, such as GitHub, and copy your .md file into that repository.
 GitHub provides a personalized URL when the .md file is hosted in HTML format.
 This way you can focus your energy in writing quality content and leave the HTML rendering nuances to GitHub.

-Markdown is platform agnostic in the sense that you need not be associated to the format of your editor.
+Markdown is platform agnostic in the sense that you need not be forced to use the format of your editor.
 For instance, to create a .md file, you can use any editor installed on your system or use a version control system like GitHub as it provides an inbuilt Markdown editor.

 As Markdown is a lightweight plain text format, the learning curve is not much, and anybody can start using it quickly.

 While advantages of Markdown are manifold, a probable disadvantage may be that you need to remember different Markdown tags as there is no button that you can click to get the required formatting.

+## Final Thoughts

+Up until now, we have understood what Git, GitLab and Markdown are, and how these utilities are useful to writers as much as they are for developers.
+As discussed previously, if you want to use these utilities to maintain your documents and effortlessly post them in HTML format to the Web, you can use Git for the version control purposes, and use GitLab for hosting your .md documents to the Web.
+Alternatively, you can use GitLab for both version control and Web hosting activities.
+While GitLab enables you to create and edit Markdown files, it is better to edit the .md files locally on your system.
+Therefore, install a Markdown editor (such as Notepad++ or Atom) on your system so that you can edit the .md files locally.
+To push the locally edited files into the GitLab repository, you will need the Git bash client.
+This utility is installed when you install Git on your system.
+For detailed instructions on Git and Git Bash Client, see the Git documentation at https://git-scm.com/book/en/v2.